 - Repetitive-stress injury or cumulative trauma: Repetitive actions that contribute to an injury over time can be covered by Workers’ Comp.
 Examples include carpal tunnel syndrome, hearing loss, and back sprains from repeated lifting and carrying.

 - Occupational diseases: Exposure to certain chemicals or elements in the workplace can lead to certain conditions or illnesses.
 Examples include coal workers’ black lung disease (CWP), which is common in Kentucky and caused by long-term exposure to coal dust.
+More recently Ohio has seen a rise in cancer caused by asbestos exposure at jobs from as far back as the 1980s.

 - Pre-existing conditions: If you have a pre-existing condition that is aggravated by your work, it’s possible to receive Workers’ Comp benefits.
 For example, if you had a previous injury like tendonitis and subsequently exacerbated it while pushing or pulling something heavy at work, Workers’ Compensation may cover this injury.